SchoolSaint Gianna School of Health Sciences

 Gain research experience working in small groups with accomplished faculty who bring professional experience to their classrooms.

-Our program prepares students to sit for the American College of Sports Medicine Exercise Physiology (ACSM-EP) certification exam, and is recognized through the National Strength and Conditioning Association (NSCA) Education Recognition Program (ERP).
-You will obtain a quality education while receiving the exclusive, exceptional benefits of the NSCA.
+Our undergraduate curriculum prepares students for the American College of Sports Medicine Exercise Physiology (ACSM-EP) certification exam and has the National Strength and Conditioning Association (NSCA) Education Recognition Program's seal of approval.

 You can earn your exercise science bachelor’s in 2.6 years or complete your bachelor’s and a Master of Science in Kinesiology or a Master of Science in Clinical Exercise Physiology in four years through Mary’s innovative Year-Round Campus program.